MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-about-the-data-exchange-framework.md

 You can set up an external service to keep your for currency exchange rates up to date.
 The service that provides updated currency exchange rates is enabled by a data exchange definition.
 Accordingly, the **Exch.
 Rate Update Setup Card** page is a condensed view of the **Data Exchange Definition** page for the data exchange definition in question.

 For all exchanges of data in XML files, you can prepare the data exchange setup by loading the related XML schema file on the **XML Schema Viewer** page.
 Here you select the data elements that you want to exchange with [!INCLUDE[prod_short](includes/prod_short.md)]  and then you either initialise a data exchange definition or generate an XMLport.

+## <a name="intrastat"></a>Intrastat

+[!INCLUDE[prod_short](includes/prod_short.md)] uses the Data Exchange Framework for Intrastat reporting where you can easily create timestamped files in different formats for export. [!INCLUDE[prod_short](includes/prod_short.md)] contains prepared formats for localised countries as well as for default version.
+But you can change the out-of-box report or make your own.

 ## <a name="see-also"></a>See Also